V5NEXT/V5NEXT/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on DeepLearning
+- 🔭 I’m currently working on DeepLearning.
-- 🌱 I’m currently learning Open CV and Recommender Systems
+- 🌱 I’m currently learning Open CV and Recommender Systems.
-- 👯 I’m looking to collaborate on Deep Learning
+- 👯 I’m looking to collaborate on Deep Learning.
-- 🤔 I’m looking for help with Advanced Machine Learning
+- 🤔 I’m looking for help with Advanced Machine Learning.
 - 💬 Ask me about Astronomy and History
 - 📫 How to reach me: vishnu.v5next@gmail.com
 - 😄 Pronouns: V--ish--nnu.